QUT is committed to protecting the personal information of all our staff and members of the QUT community.

 We are committed to protecting your privacy and processing your personal information fairly and lawfully in compliance with the Privacy Laws as applicable.

-This information will be collected from several interactions between you and QUT.
-For example, when you provide QUT with information when completing recruitment and employment forms or entering information into QUT systems.
-Other instances include when previous employers, referees, other staff members and students provide us with information about your employment history and work-related matters.
+We collect your personal information through various methods.
+For example, we collect information directly from you when you complete recruitment and employment forms or enter information into QUT systems.
+We also collect your personal information from third parties including your previous employers, referees, or other staff members and students who may provide us with information about your employment history and work-related matters.

-We may verify information provided by you or seek further information by reference to information in the public domain, including information published on social media.
+We may verify claims made in your application or seek further information by reference to information in the public domain, including information published on social media.

-QUT will only use or disclose your personal information under the following circumstances:
+QUT will only disclose your personal information under the following circumstances:

 • for the purpose for which it was collected